 Another bag you might want to consider, is one geared towards cooking.
 While you may not do a whole lot of cooking in your initial bug out expedition, your bug out location might make you need to find your own food.
 Since nobody wants to eat disgusting food for long periods of time, think about possibly having one person in your group carry cookware, fire materials, spices, etc.

 This method should only be used if you have a family with the numbers that allow you to do so, or if you have a bug out group with the numbers to support the method.
 This is easily the most effective method, as it distributes items equally, and plays to the specific strengths of each individual person.

 Individuality is extremely important when it comes to stressful situations, as it causes the person to have their own sense of self-worth.
 In my article on how to combat stress, I discuss different techniques to help battle stress that you may feel when SHTF, and I will add this on to it.

 Also, you never know if your initial bug out bag will get damaged along the way.
-If you didn’t read the article “The Best Survival Backpack” by Survival Sullivan’s founder himself, odds are you may be risking having a cheaply-made backpack because you wanted to save money.
+If you didn’t read the article “The Best Survival Backpack”, odds are you may be risking having a cheaply-made backpack because you wanted to save money.
 While there are many backpacks of decent quality that may not be listed in his article, the ones that are listed are definitely of high quality.

 In short, multiple bug out bags are highly recommended by me, and by Survival Sullivan.
 In my line of work, I’ve learned that it’s best to be prepared for any situation, and not to be caught blind-sided.